adila01/GoliathOUFX/README.md

 * Attribute updating is CPU intensive(nothing can be done about it, sadly).
 * Use of the OSD can and will cause performance issues with games.

+## Building
+Building is done via Ant and Netbeans 9.
+To build, place the contents of the downloaded ZIP files from the How It Works section into a project folder and open each folder.
+Add GoliathENVIOUS and GoliathTerminal as dependencies to the project.

+Note: GoliathCSS is optional.

 ## Disclaimer

 As per the license, I accept no responsiblity for any damages that happen by using this utility.